Jklimczewski/build-automation/README.md

 # CS studies course "Build automation in IT projects"
 ## 📖 The project aimed to create a simple CRUD REST API, that should be tested with unit and integration tests.
-Later, the entire applcation is dockerized and deployed with kubernetes.
-At the very end we go for CI/CD, using Jenkins, the app is tested, built and an image is pushed to docker hub.
+Later, the entire applcation was dockerized and deployed with kubernetes.
+At the very end I went for CI/CD.
+Using Jenkins the app is tested and built, an image is pushed to docker hub.

 ### 📌 Zad 1.
 Aplikacja